nspcc-dev/neo-go/docs/oracle.md

  * `AllowPrivateHost`: boolean value, enables/disables private IPs (like 127.0.0.1 or 192.168.0.1) for https requests, it defaults to false and it's false on public networks, but you can enable it for private ones.
+ * `AllowedContentTypes`: list of allowed MIME types.
+Only `application/json` is allowed by default.
+Can be left empty to allow everything.
  * `Nodes`: list of oracle node RPC endpoints, it's used for oracle node communication.
 All oracle nodes should be specified there.
  * `NeoFS`: a subsection of its own for NeoFS configuration with two